1981 is the year covered by the second instalment of Cherry Red’s ‘Musik Music Musique’ series.

 SIMPLE MINDS Ghostdancing – Special Extended 12″ Remix (1986)

 As was usual with Zeus B Held’s remixes, he often cleaned up the sound and made the percussive elements sharper.
-On the extended version of ‘Ghostdancing’, the song’s roots in the more Eurocentric ‘I Travel’ were highlighted as sequencers and reverb were added, along with a building middle eight breakdown.
-This release in support of Amnesty International also happened to be the first ever CD single issued on Virgin Records.
+On the extended version of ‘Ghostdancing’, the thumping song’s roots in the more Eurocentric ‘I Travel’ were highlighted as sequencers and reverb were added, along with a building middle eight breakdown.
+This release was in support of Amnesty International and also happened to be the first ever CD single ever issued on Virgin Records.

 In his WAH! days, Wylie proved he could spring an anthemic chorus as on songs like ‘The Story Of The Blues’ and ‘Come Back’.
 His debut solo single ‘Sinful!’ was an epic widescreen cacophony of grand throbbing electronics, massed synthetic chorals and Wylie’s own urgent vocal delivery.
 While it was produced by Ian Ritchie, Zeus B Held gave the track a vital remix and ended up producing three further songs on the eventual ‘Sinful!’ album.